Thank you for visiting us. We love to hear from our customers!

 Below are links to the most common questions about GloFish® fluorescent fish that we hope you will find helpful.
 If you don’t see the answer you are looking for, please contact us below.

 Most Frequently Asked Questions:

-I think my GloFish may be sick.
+I think my fish may be sick.
 What should I do?
-If you have specific questions regarding a potential illness, the best suggestion we can offer is to contact a local veterinarian who works with fish and/or your local fish store, as they will often be the best sources for guidance in such matters.
-There are many factors, which may contribute to the health of a fish, and without actually examining the fish, it is extremely difficult to accurately diagnose the problem.
-When assessing any symptom, it is important to remember that aside from their color, GloFish® fluorescent fish are just like other fish.
+There are many factors which may contribute to the health of a fish.
+Because of this, if you have specific questions regarding a potential illness, the best suggestion we can offer is to contact a local veterinarian who works with fish and/or your local fish store, as they will often be the best sources for guidance in such matters.
+Please remember that any illness or symptoms should be diagnosed the same way as they would be for the GloFish’s non-fluorescent counterpart.

 If you have a GloFish product manufactured by Tetra, please contact their customer service by clicking here or you can call them directly at 1-800-526-0650.

 If you have a GloFish® kit manufactured by Koller-Craft, you contact their customer service via email at firstname.lastname@example.org or you can call them directly at (800) 545-1344, ext.
 5200.

 If you are unable to resolve your question or concern with these companies directly, please do not hesitate to contact us using the form below.

 Below are answers to the most common questions we receive about setting up and maintaining home aquariums.
 In general, if you have a specific question about your particular aquarium, the best source for guidance is your local fish store.
 In addition to checking with local experts, you may also find the tips and information on our GloFish Care page to be helpful.